mvolkmann/blog/src/jq.md

 ## Basic Usage

 To pretty-print the contents of a JSON file, enter `cat {file-path} | jq`.

+Another way to write this is `jq . {file-path}`
+The first argument to `jq` is a filter string.
-Another way to write this is `jq . {file-path)` where `.` is the identity filter meaning it keeps the entire contents.
+The filter `.` is the identity filter meaning it keeps the entire contents.
+The second argument is the path to a JSON file and can be omitted when JSON data is piped into the `jq` command.

 To pretty-print the response from an API service, enter `curl {service-url} | jq`.